Instalab

 If your pCAD score is elevated alongside a high ApoB or high Lp(a), that combination points strongly toward aggressive lipid management and a conversation with a lipidologist, a physician who specializes in cholesterol and lipoprotein disorders.
 If your pCAD is elevated but other markers look reassuring, the score still adds useful context: it may identify residual risk that standard numbers alone would miss.
 In either case, a coronary artery calcium (CAC) scan can help settle the question of whether plaque has already begun to accumulate, bridging the gap between a blood marker and what is actually happening in your arteries.

-HDLfx pCAD Score is best interpreted alongside these tests.
+HDLfx pCAD Score is included in these pre-built panels.